First 2 stanzas of “Watercolor” by Ion Minulescu (Bucharest, 1920), and the 1st stanza of “Echo-free romanza” by Minulescu

 ………………………………………………………………………….

-Love, you, a home-décor of porcelain clear,
+Love, home-décor of porcelain, dear,

 An ephemeral existential self,